gregsaun/BearExxa-V2/README.md

 ## Introduction

 This is the repository for the Bear EXtruder and X Axis Version 2 (BearExxa V2).
 It consists in an extruder and X axis designed to improve Prusa MK2.5(S, S+) and MK3(S, S+) print quality, speed, reliability and usability.
 It's the successor of the [Bear Extruder and X axis V1](https://github.com/gregsaun/bear_extruder_and_x_axis).
-Like the previous extruder, it's fully open source including native CAD files.
+Like the previous extruder, it's fully open source.

 ## Project status